HIDGlobalDocs/style-guide/docs/a-to-z/p/platform.md

 In content for a technical audience, use *cross-platform* to refer to an app or device that can run on more than one operating system.

-Use *on* as a preposition with *platform* in discussions about hardware platforms: *on the Intel Atom platform,* for example, but *in Windows 10.*
+Use *on* as a preposition with *platform* in discussions about hardware platforms: *on the Intel Atom platform*, for example, but *in Windows 10*.

 **See also**  [operating environment, operating system](../o/operating-environment-operating-system.md)